FREE Shipping on orders over $899

 “Man-made trans fatty acids raise cholesterol and independently contribute to heart disease risks,” Spano says.
 And although many manufacturers have eliminated, or are in the process of eliminating, trans fats, they still appear in a surprising number of foods with bad cholesterol: prepackaged baked goods, desserts, and even some types of chocolate.

-Read labels and avoid anything that contains partially hydrogenated oils among the ingredients , says Spano.
+Read labels and avoid anything that lists partially hydrogenated oils as an ingredient , Spano says.

 Fried food